jaypipes/ghw/README.md

   `ghw.StorageController` which has a `ghw.StorageController.String()` method
   that can be called to return a string representation of the bus.
 This string will be `SCSI`, `IDE`, `virtio`, `MMC`, or `NVMe`
+* `ghw.Disk.BusPath` (Linux, Darwin only) is the filepath to the bus used by the disk.
-* `ghw.Disk.NUMANodeID` is the numeric index of the NUMA node this disk is local to, or -1 if the host system is not a NUMA system.
+* `ghw.Disk.NUMANodeID` (Linux only) is the numeric index of the NUMA node this disk is local to, or -1 if the host system is not a NUMA system or is not Linux.
 * `ghw.Disk.Vendor` contains a string with the name of the hardware vendor for the disk
 * `ghw.Disk.Model` contains a string with the vendor-assigned disk model name